etn406/diffren/README.md

 # massren
-Tool to rename lots of paths as defined in a template file.
+Tool to rename lots of files and/or directories